-Are you visiting Barcelona on a cruise?
+Are you wondering how to visit Barcelona on a cruise?

 At the end of the article, you’ll find useful information on getting from the Barcelona cruise terminal to the city centre and how to get around.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

 How to Spend One Day in Barcelona from a Cruise Ship